15110-20 Northwest Freeway

 This bank has been here since at least 2008.

 This was built around 2009 as Vista Bank Texas and reflagged between 2013 and 2014 to CommunityBank of Texas.
-The parent company was involved in a merger with Allegiance Bank and it looks like the newly-rebranded Stellar Bank won't be moving forward with this location.
+It was closed in 2023 (they did not move forward with dual locations) and reopened in early 2025 as its current name.

 David Weekley Homes Design Center / 14444 Northwest Freeway